USDA-FSA/fsa-style/README.md

 ### Download ZIP

-If you don't have Node or the ability to incorporate source files into a build process (Grunt, Gulp, etc), follow these steps to manually use the FSA Style.
+If you don't have Node or the ability to incorporate source files into a build process (Grunt, Gulp, Webpack, etc), follow these steps to manually use the FSA Style.

-Download the latest assets: **https://github.com/usda-fsa/fsa-style/releases/download/2.2.0/fsa-style-2.2.0.zip**
+Download the latest assets: **https://github.com/usda-fsa/fsa-style/releases/download/2.3.1/fsa-style-2.3.1.zip**

 #### 1. Visual Index